Child Development and Parenting

 - If you breast feed your baby beyond the age of 1, there may be more risk your baby will get cavities.

-- Parents can also pass germs to their baby by sharing cups, spoons, or tasting their child’s food.
-Parents should also have good dental health and be sure to see a dentist at least once a year.
+- Parents can pass germs to their baby by sharing cups, spoons, or tasting their child’s food.
+Parents should have good dental health and be sure to see a dentist at least once a year.

 - Baby teeth are just as important as adult teeth.
 They help your child speak and chew well.
 Most importantly, they hold space for adult teeth.